schorschii/QuickSync4Linux/README.md

 - **disable** "Progressive" in the "Advanced Options"

 ### Sound Format
 Sounds must use the g722 codec and must be uploaded with the `.L22` file extension.
-Own sounds can easily be converted into g722 using ffmpgeg:
+Own sounds can easily be converted into g722 using ffmpeg:
 ```
 ffmpeg -i "Another brick in the wall part2.wav" -ar 16000 -acodec g722 "AnotherBrick2.g722"